-Designated school personnel, in conjunction with the Principal, will perform the essential functions listed in Table 2 on next page.
+Designated school personnel, in conjunction with the Principal, will perform the essential functions listed below:

-Table 2: Essential Functions Performed by COOP Personnel
+Principal or Superintendent

+- Determine when to close schools, and/or send students/staff to alternate locations. - Disseminate information internally to students and staff. - Communicate with parents, media, and the larger school community. - Identify a line of succession, including who is responsible for restoring business functions for school.

+Principal/Assistant Principal and/or Department Heads

-ential Functions Performed by COOP Personnel • Determine when to close schools, and/or send students/staff to alternate locations. • Disseminate information internally to students and staff. • Communicate with parents, media, and the larger school community. • Identify a line of succession, including who is responsible for restoring business functions for school. • Ensure systems are in place for rapid contract execution after an incident. • Identify relocation areas for classrooms and administrative operations. • Create a system for registering students (out of district or into alternative schools).
-Brief and train staff regarding their additional responsibilities. • Secure and provide needed personnel, equipment and supplies, facilities, resources, and services required for continued operations. • Identify strategies to continue teaching (e.g., using the Internet, providing tutors for homebound students, rearranging tests).
-Reevaluate the curriculum.
-Work with local government officials to determine when it is safe for students and staff to return to the school buildings and grounds.
-Manage the restoration of school buildings and grounds (debris removal, repairing, repainting and/or re-landscaping).
-Maintain inventory. • Maintain essential records (and copies of records) including school's insurance policy. • Ensure redundancy of records (records are kept at a different physical location).
-Secure classroom equipment, books, and materials. • Restore administrative and record-keeping functions such as payroll, accounting and personnel records.
-Retrieve, collect, and maintain personnel data.
-Provide account payable and cash management services.
-Establish academic and support services for students and staff/faculty.
-Implement additional response and recovery activities according to established protocols.
-Determine how transportation and food services will resume.
+- · Ensure systems are in place for rapid contract execution after an incident. - · Identify relocation areas for classrooms and administrative operations. - Create a system for registering students (out of district or into alternative schools). - Brief and train staff regarding their additional responsibilities. - Secure and provide needed personnel, equipment and supplies, facilities, resources, and services required for continued operations. - Identify strategies to continue teaching (e.g., using the Internet, providing tutors for homebound students, rearranging tests). - Reevaluate the curriculum.

+Custodians/Maintenance Personnel

+- Work with local government officials to determine when it is safe for students and staff to return to the school buildings and grounds. - Manage the restoration of school buildings and grounds (debris removal, repairing, repainting and/or re-landscaping).

+School Secretary/Office Staff

+- Maintain inventory. - Maintain essential records (and copies of records) including school's insurance policy. - Ensure redundancy of records (records are kept at a different physical location). - Secure classroom equipment, books, and materials. - Restore administrative and record-keeping functions such as payroll, accounting and personnel records. - Retrieve, collect, and maintain personnel data. - Provide account payable and cash management services.

+Counselors, Social Workers, and School Nurses/Health Assistants

+- Establish academic and support services for students and staff/faculty. - Implement additional response and recovery activities according to established protocols.

+Food Service/Cafeteria/ Bus Drivers

+· Determine how transportation and food services will resume.

 III.
-SPECIFIC PROCEDURES
+Specific Procedures